Last modified: February 16, 2021

 Looker Data Sciences Inc. (Looker) supports Health Insurance Portability and Accountability Act (HIPAA) compliance (within the scope of a Business Associate Agreement) but ultimately customers are responsible for evaluating their own HIPAA compliance, including when using the Looker Services.

-The Google Cloud Business Associate Agreement (BAA) covers Looker’s Services and Professional Services (if any) under a Looker-hosted deployment as described in the applicable services agreement, except that the following are not covered by the Google Cloud Business Associate Agreement (the Excluded Services):
+The Business Associate Agreement (BAA) covers Looker’s Services and Professional Services (if any) under a Looker-hosted deployment as described in the applicable services agreement to which the BAA is attached, except that the following are not covered by the BAA (the Excluded Services):

 - Any API Integration tool that is not secure

 - Any Services that are not generally available such as beta features and previews

 It is your responsibility (i) to configure the Looker software and manage access to PHI using the Services in such a way that complies with the BAA (including this implementation guide) and (ii) to manage the risk of using any Excluded Services in compliance with your obligations under HIPAA.

 You, as the customer, are responsible for ensuring that the environment and applications that you connect to the Services and that you rely on when using the Services are properly configured and secured according to HIPAA requirements.
 This is often referred to as the shared security model.

 Recommended technical best practices when configuring the Services

 - Use the “access filter” parameter in conjunction with user attributes to apply row, column, or field level data security by user or user group.